 How I Handle My Dry Skin in Winter

-There are three things I've done that have greatly improved my skin on my face and my body when it comes to sensitivity and dryness:
+There are three things I've done that have greatly improved the skin on my face and my body when it comes to sensitivity and dryness:

 A Humidifier to Improve Indoor Air

-Last year I read on Wirecutter and Strategist and all those reputable review places that this certain cool mist humidifier was the absolute best.
-I bought two, one for the living room area and one for our bedroom.
+Last year, I read on Wirecutter, Strategist, and other reputable review places that a certain cool mist humidifier was the absolute best.
+I bought one for the living room and one for our bedroom.
 And those humidifiers sucked.
-They were so hard to clean, they were noisy, so big, we gave them away in our city's Buy Nothing group.
+They were so hard to clean, they were noisy, and so big that we gave them away in our city's Buy Nothing group.
 However, we saw the benefit of running cool mist humidifiers in our home.

 So this year we switched to this one from Crane.
-It's cheaper, it's super easy to clean, silent, and it comes in some really cool color options.
+It's cheaper, super easy to clean, silent, and comes in some cool color options.
 We have one in our room, one in our living area, one in our daughter's room, and it really improves the air indoors and we all notice it in our skin.
-Not only that, but I also notice it as someone who deals with dry allergy eyes – my eyes are happier!
+Not only that, but I also noticed that as someone who deals with dry allergic eyes, my eyes are happier!

 A Shower Filter to Soften Water

-Years ago, I got a shower filter and I saw a noticeable difference in my hair.
-My color lasted longer, my hair was more manageable and looked healthier.
-But I dropped the ball replacing the filter and removed it when we got a fancy new shower head.
+Years ago, I got a shower filter, and I saw a noticeable difference in my hair.
+My color lasted longer, my hair was more manageable, and looked healthier.
+But I dropped the ball with replacing the filter and removing it when we got a fancy new showerhead.

-Then my hairstylist recommended a shower filter for my curly hair and then Aquasana reached out and offered a free filter for a single paid Instagram post last year and I added the filter to my shower with my existing showerhead.
-Again, my hair color lasts longer, it feels and looks healthier… but my skin has also improved.
+Then, my hairstylist recommended a shower filter for my curly hair.
+Aquasana reached out and offered a free shower filter and attachment for a single paid Instagram post, and I added the filter to my shower with my existing showerhead.
+Again, my hair color lasts longer, it feels and looks healthier, and my skin has also improved.

-My family has also noticed that they don't have as dry or sensitive of skin with the shower filter, and lotions seem to absorb better.
-So every few months we've been replacing the interior filter (not sponsored, buying them with our own money) and it makes SUCH a difference.
-Face, hair, and body are all benefitted from this little gadget.
+My family has also noticed that they don't have as dry or sensitive skin with the Aquasana shower filter, and lotions seem to absorb better.
+So we set up a Subscribe & Save to get a new filter every six months, and it makes such a difference.
+This little gadget benefits the face, hair, and body.

 Supplements to Improve Skin and Hydration

-This is one I know not everyone is into, so feel free to keep scrolling.
-But I have found a lot of improvement in taking certain supplements, and one improvement I've found is happier skin.
+I know not everyone is into this, so feel free to keep scrolling.
+However, I have found a lot of improvement in taking certain supplements, and one improvement I've found is happier skin.

 I started taking borage oil when looking for solutions for my “Rice Krispie” knees.
 They didn't hurt, but the crunching sound when I did squats at the gym stressed me out.
 Within a month of taking borage oil pills each morning, the sound subsided but I also found my skin wasn't as dry or as irritated.